DPDK/dpdk/doc/guides/bbdevs/turbo_sw.rst

 =========================

-The SW Turbo PMD (**baseband_turbo_sw**) provides a software only poll mode bbdev driver that can optionally utilize Intel optimized libraries for LTE Layer 1 workloads acceleration.
+The SW Turbo PMD (**baseband_turbo_sw**) provides a software only poll mode bbdev driver that can optionally utilize Intel optimized libraries for LTE and 5GNR Layer 1 workloads acceleration.

 Note that the driver can also be built without any dependency with reduced functionality for maintenance purpose.

 To enable linking to the SDK libraries see detailed installation section below.
-One flag can be enabled depending on whether the target machine can support AVX2 instructions sets and the related SDK libraries for vectorized signal processing functions are installed :
+Two flags can be enabled depending on whether the target machine can support AVX2 and AVX512 instructions sets and the related SDK libraries for vectorized signal processing functions are installed :
 - CONFIG_RTE_BBDEV_SDK_AVX2
+- CONFIG_RTE_BBDEV_SDK_AVX512

-By default this flag is disabled.
-For AVX2 machine and SDK library installed then this flag can be enabled.
+By default these 2 flags are disabled by default.
+For AVX2 machine and SDK library installed then the first flag can be enabled.
+For AVX512 machine and SDK library installed then both flags can be enabled for full real time capability.

 This PMD supports the functions: FEC, Rate Matching and CRC functions detailed in the Features section.